 Jean Boulanger; Ottaviano Viviani

-The theme of Fortune, understood to the Latin as "fate", whose results are always unpredictable, enjoyed an incredible popularity in the figurative arts of the seventeenth century.
-The fresco made in 1640 by Jean Boulanger (1606-1660), the main artifex of the wall decorations of the summer residence of the dukes in Sassuolo, in the environment known precisely as Sala della Fortuna, is a warning not to underestimate the inconstancy of Fortune.
-A warning that must also echo in a place dedicated to idleness, which was precisely the summer delight of Sassuolo, which by definition represented a refuge from the rigor of the court, center of power and fulcrum of the political life of the Duchy.
+The theme of Fortune, understood in the Latin as "fate", the results of which are always unpredictable, enjoyed incredible popularity in the visual arts of the seventeenth century.
+The fresco painted in 1640 by Jean Boulanger (1606-1660), main artifex of the wall decorations of the dukes' summer residence in Sassuolo, in the environment known as the Sala della Fortuna, is a warning not to underestimate the inconstancy of Fortune.
+A warning that had to echo even in a place dedicated to idleness such as the summer delight of Sassuolo, which by definition represented a refuge from the rigor of the court, center of power and fulcrum of the political life of the Duchy.